China–France relations: Public opinion

-A survey published in 2020 by the Pew Research Center found that 70% of French had an unfavourable view of China.
+A survey published in 2026 by the Pew Research Center found that 58% of French people had an unfavorable view of China, while 36% had a favorable view.
+It also found that 51% of French people in the 18-35 age group had positive opinions of China.

 Tourism

 A 2014 poll indicated that Chinese tourists considered France to be the most welcoming nation in Europe.